yuhengr/tp/docs/UserGuide.md

 Format: `pause`

 - This command is valid only when the user is answering the topic questions.
+- User cannot pause when in timed mode.

 ### 9. Resuming the game: `resume`